Interested in volunteering at Raleigh Little Theatre?

 As you can imagine, activities at RLT revolve around the shows we do.
 The theatre puts on 11 productions every season (July-June), so its just about one per month.
 And each production runs for 2-3 weeks.
 So as you can see, as one show closes, the next one is just about to start.

-As to the shows that are planned for this season, see our Season Schedule and check out the information there.
+As to the shows that are planned for this season, see our Shows and Events page.

-So here are some of the tasks volunteers do at the theatre.
-The theatre maintains a series of volunteer handbooks which describe some of the volunteer roles.
+So here are some of the tasks volunteers do at the theatre:

 Auditions and rehearsal: